wireapp/wire-server/src/understand/minio.rst

 mysteries.  tl;dr: if you want to be safe, run minio on disks, not mounted directories.

-Minio willdetect if a directory is a mount point and if it is call `statfs(2)` to figure out the amount of available blocks.
+Minio will detect if a directory is a mount point and if it is call `statfs(2)` to figure out the amount of available blocks.
 If it's not a mount directory, it will just call `du .` in a for loop and update some counter (which sounds like a bad strategy to me).